 Fresh Maine Lobster Salad, Bibb lettuce and Pickled Red Onions – $15

-You could really taste the lobster, and the fries were nicely seasoned and crisp.
-The presentation was lacking, and I wish it was served open-faced or at least with the filling showing instead of the bread.
+You could taste the lobster, and the fries were nicely seasoned and crisp.
+The plating was lacking, and I wish it was served open-faced or at least with the filling showing instead of the bread.
 (This might have been because we asked the sandwich to be cut into thirds so we could share it.)

-*Here’s a tip, don’t order dessert at the end of your meal.
+*Tip: Don’t order dessert at the end of your meal.
 Instead, take a walk across the hall over to the pastry shop and buy one of the sweets from there instead.

 Next time you are playing the slots at Seneca Niagara Casino & Hotel, or just plain visiting Buffalo Niagara USA, skip the buffet and have a visit to the Niagara Falls Culinary Institute.
 You’ll find freshly made food at very reasonable prices and will be supporting a good cause by giving the students there some real world experience.